illuminator3/TJ-Bot/README.md

-# TogetherJava Bot
+re# TogetherJava Bot

 ### Conventions

 The source files of this project follow a modified version of the allman style.
 Please keep all things simple and readable.
-Using `var`/`val` should only be done if you can infer the type in your head.
+Please refrain from using `var`/`val`.

 ### Deployment